-- Sci-Fi Writers Have No Sense of Scale: The Universe's largest library, home to every written work ever and over 4,000 sentient consciousnesses...can't count past one million million (a "billion" in the UK and a "trillion" in the US).
+- Sci-Fi Writers Have No Sense of Scale: The Universe's largest library, home to every written work ever and run by a powerful computer... can't count past one million million (or a trillion).
 A 64-bit integer in a modern computer can exceed that by a factor of about 18.5 million.
 Possibly it's the life-scanner's sensitivity, not the Library's counting ability, which hit its limit at that point.

 - Serial Escalation: Scaring viewers into hiding behind the sofa was no longer enough.
 This is the episode that decides to scare them out.